I heard there are some new laws! Is this true?

 What do I need to do to get a Provisional Permit?

 First you need to complete a Driver's Education course through your high school or through a licensed private school such as G.E.T Behind The Wheel Driving School and our provider.
 When you have completed the course, a certificate of completion will be issued which you can take to the DMV to take the written test for your Provisional Permit.
 Then make your DMV appointment for your written test.
 You will also need to take several things to the DMV: the DMV application (DL44), your parent(s) or guardian(s) signature, a registered copy of your birth certificate (The souvenir certificate given at the hospital will NOT be accepted by the DMV; only the one issued by the county where you were born with the proper seal will be accepted.) and the $32.00 fee.
-You will also need to write your social security number on the application or take the card with you as proof you are who you say you are.(Proof of residency is also required!)
+You will also need to write your social security number on the application or take the card with you as proof you are who you say you are.(Proof of residency is also required!) for more info from DMV about proof of residence (click here)

 How do I sign up for a class?